Skip to content

 Donor Updates

 All donors are asked to inform us of changes in their personal or family medical histories that occur after they have retired from our program so that we can make this available to clients and donor-conceived persons for their medical records.
 The new information is not added to the donor's long profile because it is a static document representing the medical history of the donor at the time he entered our program.
+Please contact our Genetics Department at 877-743-6384 to inquire about a donor’s personal and family medical history updates.

 Offspring Updates